Linear regression with known noise distribution up to a scale: The reward of not using the OLSE: Simulations and a data application

 \subsection{Synthetic data}

 We now study the performance of the MLE and the OLSE through synthetic regression experiments.
-The focus is on regression models with error terms from the three symmetric distribution families introduced in Subsection~\ref{eff}.
-Across $M=100$ replications and for varying sample sizes $n$, dimensions $d$, and shape parameters $\gamma$, we proceed in three steps.
+The focus is on regression models with error terms from the three symmetric distribution families introduced in Section~\ref{eff}.
+Across $M=20000$ replications and for varying sample sizes $n$, dimensions $d$, and shape parameters $\gamma$, we proceed in three steps.
 First, we illustrate how the bias and variance of the two estimators differ.
-Second, we further look at the effect of the number of dimensions $d$ on the relative performance of estimators as measured by their mean squared distance to $\beta_0$.
+Second, we further look at the effect of the dimension $d$ on the relative performance of the estimators as measured by their mean squared distance to $\beta_0$.
 Finally, we examine simulated and theoretical values of the asymptotic relative efficiency $\eta$ defined in equation \eqref{eta}.
-Code implemented in the coming subsection can be found under GitHub repository \url{https://github.com/juslecl/PubThesis/tree/master}.
+The code use to obtain the results shown in the coming section can be found under GitHub repository \url{https://github.com/juslecl/PubThesis/tree/master}.